Connect with others who understand.

 Another member shared that they don’t discuss their fatigue because they “don’t want to bother anyone or complain about my fatigue.”

-Extreme fatigue can be very difficult for children to comprehend in particular.
+Extreme fatigue can be very difficult for children, in particular, to comprehend.
 “Fatigue is especially hard for my 10-year-old to understand,” a parent on MyLeukemiaTeam commented.

 What Causes Fatigue in Leukemia?

-Extreme fatigue is a common symptom of leukemia and its treatment options, such as chemotherapy and radiation therapy.
-Many other factors may contribute to cancer-related fatigue and have an impact on quality of life.
+Extreme fatigue is a common symptom of leukemia and leukemia treatment, including chemotherapy and radiation therapy.
 Knowing what causes fatigue with leukemia can help you better understand how it can be managed.
 Below are seven common causes of fatigue with leukemia and how they may affect your quality of life.

 1. Pain

-Pain with leukemia, particularly if it’s chronic (ongoing), may prevent an individual from getting quality sleep.
-It may also cause a person to eat less and be less active.
+Pain from leukemia, especially if it’s ongoing, can disrupt your sleep, reduce your appetite, and limit your activity.
 Chronic pain may also lead to depression.
-All of these factors can contribute to feelings of exhaustion and fatigue.
+These factors can all contribute to feelings of exhaustion and fatigue.

 2. Lack of Exercise

 Cancer and its treatments can affect your ability to be physically active.
-Lack of exercise can cause an individual to experience fatigue, especially if they’re used to a lot of physical activity.
+Lack of exercise can cause fatigue, especially if you’re used to a lot of physical activity.

 3. Diet

-Good nutrition is necessary to keep the body working efficiently.
+Good nutrition is necessary to keep the body working efficiently and keep you alert.
 Leukemia and its treatments may cause a loss of appetite, leading to unwanted weight loss and a lack of quality nutrition.
-Although it is crucial that people with cancer get the right nutrients, this can be a challenge.
-Nausea and vomiting, mouth sores, and loss of smell and taste (due to some types of chemotherapy) may all get in the way of maintaining a nutritious diet.
+In addition, nausea and vomiting, mouth sores, and loss of smell and taste (possible side effects of some leukemia treatments) may all get in the way of maintaining a nutritious diet.

 4. Anemia

 Anemia with leukemia can worsen fatigue.
-Anemia occurs when an individual has a low red blood cell count.
+Anemia occurs when you have a low red blood cell count.
 Treatments for leukemia can destroy too many of these cells, or the body may not supply enough of them.
 Fatigue and weakness are two of the most common symptoms of anemia.
+Your doctor may order a blood test to check if you have anemia.

 5. Hormonal Changes and Mood Changes